Top VMware Interview Questions

 ESX is also called as Elastic Sky is a server virtualization by VMware.
 In ESX VMkernel is a virtualization kernel which is used by the console operating system.
 Console is Linux based and its main function is to provide management interface and run the management agents.
 You can also deploy third party agents for management and monitoring of the hardware.
 ESX is discontinued by VMware long ago.

 ESXi also called as Elastic Sky X Integrated is a server virtualization platform by VMware.
 ESXi is a very small & most secure operating system architecture.
 Service console is removed in ESXi and all the activities are done by VMkernel itself.
 ESXi provides DCUI (Direct Console User Interface) to manage the ESXi Server.
-Nowadays you will only find the ESXi Hypervisor running in the VMware Infra.
+Nowadays you will only find the ESXi Hypervisor running in the VMware Infrastructure.

 What is Host & Guest Machine: